The-Obstacle-Is-The-Way/DeepCritical/WHY_THIS_FORK_IS_ABANDONED.md

 Those contributions were **vertical slices with tests**.
 They were absorbed into a horizontal mess.
 I regret contributing professional-grade work to a project that doesn't maintain professional standards.

 This fork is archived.
 I may extract the working components I built and start fresh with proper architecture.

----

-*"The first rule of building AI agents: if you can't test it end-to-end, it doesn't work."*